 • Gold Coast

-Once an applicant has lodged an Expression of Interest (EOI) and been nominated by a State or territory government, met the required point score (60) and received an invitation to lodge a visa application for regional areas then this is one of the skilled visa options
+Once an applicant has lodged an Expression of Interest (EOI) and been nominated by a State or territory government (either by invitation or application), met the required point score (65) and received an invitation to lodge a visa application for regional areas then this is the skilled visa.

-Most States and Territories (except the Australian Capital Territory- ACT) have separate skill lists in their migration plans for this category – See state and territory links below for further details.
+States and Territories have separate skill lists for this category – See state and territory links below for further details.
 The eligibility requirements are a little less rigid.
 What is a regional area is defined by post code.

 While Australian cities have high demand for labour, shortages have become critical in regional and country areas.
-If you are prepared to work in places other than the major population centres, a Skilled – Regional Visa may suit.
+If you are prepared to work in places other than the major population centres, a Skilled Work Regional SC491 Visa may suit.

 State & Territory Migration links (including skilled occupation shortage lists and other useful information):